Pat Jennings: Personal life

 Jennings married Eleanor Toner, a singer from Newry, in 1967.
 They have four children: Mairead, Siobhan, Ciara and Patrick Junior, a goalkeeper.
+Jennings is Catholic.

 Honours

 Jennings was appointed Member of the Order of the British Empire (MBE) for services to association football in the 1976 Birthday Honours; he was promoted to Officer of the same Order (OBE) in the 1987 New Year Honours for services to football, particularly in Northern Ireland, and promoted further to Commander of the Order of the British Empire (CBE) in the 2023 New Year Honours for services to association football and charity.